 Checking into the hotel by noon near Char Rasta, Mayfair Darjeeling, the closest tourist places to visit happened to be the Himalayan Zoological Park & the Mountaineering Institute both in the same campus.
-A mere half a kilometer was absolutely walkable in the pleasant weather of Darjeeling.
+A mere half a kilometer was absolutely walkable in the pleasant weather of the hill station.
 So that is where we headed first in this popular hill town.

 Padmaja Naidu Himalayan Zoological Park, Darjeeling

 This park popularly called Darjeeling Zoo is spread over 60 plus acres.
 It is the largest and highest zoo situated at an elevation of 7000 ft above sea level.
 It not only houses diverse wildlife of the Himalayas but also has the captive breeding program for the endangered species like Red Panda, Snow Leopard & Wolf.
 There is a nominal entry fee.
 It is open to the public from 8:30 AM to 4:30 PM and closed on Thursdays.
 It is on Jawahar Parvat hill.
 The specialty of the zoo is it houses high altitude animals.
 The zoo area also has original flora & fauna of the region, that is now difficult to find in the rest of the city.
 You can spend about an hour watching this wildlife unique to the high altitude region.

 Take another hour for the Himalayan Mountaineering Institute visit.
 It has a museum about the various accessories the early Mountaineers used, Himalayan range, etc. That’s a story for another day.

 For now, walk with me and say Hello to these inhabitants of the zoo.